Incolink

 President Report

-Snapshot FY23
+Snapshot FY24

 Total redundancy claims

-Claims made through the improved app with faster payment processing
+Claims made through the improved Incolink App

 Portable sick leave claims